dhuang612/shoutout/README.md

 * Built with React front end
 * Redux to handle api calls
-* Redux-Form to better handle form data
+* React Final Form to allow redux to control form data directly.
 * Bootstrap for styling
 * Sendgrid to handle the emails
 * Node server backend